© Corporate Facilities Council and its licensors. 2002-

-Four issues of Facility are produced annually and published online in the spring, summer, autumn, and winter.
+Facility is published quarterly in the spring, summer, autumn, and winter.

 We would like to hear about any successful events, trends, issues, technical aspects, and articles of interest within the corporate facilities industry.
 If you have any written articles on an area of importance to facilities management, we'd like you to submit it for inclusion in our newsletter.
 While we can't promise you fame and fortune, your work will reach a significant and interested audience.

 Submit an article anytime by using the form below.
 Please, no advertising, marketing, or anything that might be construed as such.

 Newsletters may not be copied, sold, redistributed, posted on another web site, reproduced in any form whatsoever or linked to without the express permission of the Corporate Facilities Council.

 By submitting this article and any supporting files (images, video, audio, presentations, charts, etc.) hereinafter referred to as "the work" for publication in the Corporate Facilities Council Newsletter, you acknowledge that you are the creator or owner of the work or have express permission from the creator or owner of the work to submit it here.